pantheon-systems/documentation/source/docs/articles/frequently-asked-questions.md

 Pantheon supports toggling between local development mode using `git push` to transfer all code changes, and an on-server development mode, which provides access to the codebase via SFTP.

 Direct SSH access is not supported, but you are able to directly interface with mysql, use CLI tools ([Terminus](https://github.com/pantheon-systems/cli), [drush](/docs/articles/local/drush-command-line-utility/), [WP-CLI](#Does-Pantheon-support-WP-CLI?), and SFTP files.
-Rsync is currently unstable on Pantheon.
-The engineering team is at work to improve its functionality on the platform.

 ### How does Pantheon work with DNS?